gateio/gateapi-python/docs/SpotApi.md

 api_instance = gate_api.SpotApi(api_client)
 page = 1 # int | Page number (optional) (default to 1)
 limit = 100 # int | Maximum number of records returned in one page in each currency pair (optional) (default to 100) account = 'cross_margin' # str | Specify operation account.
 Default to spot and margin account if not specified.
-Set to `cross_margin` to operate against margin account (optional)
+Set to `cross_margin` to operate against margin account.
+Portfolio margin account must set to `cross_margin` only (optional)

 try:
     # List all open orders